gleam-lab/reducefix/README.md

 ```

 #### Figure: Statistics of Compression Rate.

+The violin plot in the following figure confirms this pattern: most points cluster near the median (100%), while a long lower tail for hard tasks (i.e., difficulty group E and F) highlights a few cases with modest shrinkage that lower the mean.

 ![](violin.png)

 ### RQ-2: Effectiveness of Reduced Test Cases for Repair

+This research question evaluates whether reduced test cases can improve automated program repair effectiveness.
+We test ReduceFix's repair approach across four different LLM models on C++ submissions, and validate cross-language portability on Python submissions.

+**Models evaluated:**
+- **Qwen2.5-Coder-7B-instruct**: Small open-source model (7B parameters)
+- **GLM-4-9B-chat**: Another small open-source model (9B parameters)
+- **Qwen-Plus**: Large commercial model (cloud API)
+- **DeepSeek-V3**: State-of-the-art commercial model (cloud API)

+**Prompting strategies compared:**
+1. **Baseline** (no test case): Only problem description and buggy code
+2. **Origin Test**: Full failure-inducing input/output pair
+3. **Reduced Test** (ReduceFix): Reduced input/output pair from our reducer

+**Datasets:**
+- **LFTBench (C++)**: 200 buggy C++ submissions across 20 problems, evaluated with all 4 LLMs
+- **LFTBench (Python)**: 20 buggy Python submissions, evaluated with Qwen-Plus for cross-language validation

+**Evaluation metric:** pass@k (k ∈ {1, 5, 10}) - probability that at least one of k generated patches is correct

+**Baseline comparison:** We also evaluate an end-to-end ddmin-only baseline that uses the reduced input when ddmin succeeds, otherwise falls back to the original failing test

 #### Prompt Format of _ReduceFix_

+The following prompt format shows the exact prompt template.
+If truncation occurred,
+the ellipsis token appears inside the fenced block to signal omitted
+lines.
+No other explanatory text is added, keeping the prompt well
+below typical context limits even on compact LLMs.

 ~~~
 ### Your Incorrect Code